manuel-serrano/hiphop/doc/api.md

 Attributes of the node:

-* `signal`: a string that represents the signal to emit;
+* At least one signal name.
+* An optional expression.
-* `value`: an optional expression
+* An optional condition expression.
+* `ifApply` (optional) or `ifValue` (optional)

-This statement immediately set the signal present.
-If an expression is given (and the signal is valued), the expression is evaluated an the return value is affected to the signal, according the following rules:
+Instantaneously sets given signals present in the current instant and terminates.
+In an expression is given, it is evaluated and its return value is affected to each given signal according the following rules:

 * if the signal has never been emitted during the instant, the return value become the value of the signal;